Best Night Ever: Critical reception

-Best Night Ever was not screened in advance for critics.
-It was savaged by film critics.
-On Rotten Tomatoes, the film has an approval rating of 0% based on 15 reviews with an average rating of 2.59/10.
+Review aggregator Rotten Tomatoes reports a 0% approval rating based on 16 reviews, with an average rating of 3.00/10.
 Metacritic reports a weighted average of 17 out of 100 based on 8 critics, indicating "overwhelming dislike".

 Ignatiy Vishnevetsky of The A.V.
 Club called it "a joyless patience-tester so inept it doesn't even know how to cheat its own found-footage gimmick", further saying "the movie has more awkward dead space than jokes".